AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/types/runtime.md

 	pub hrmp_channel_max_total_size: u32,
 	/// The maximum number of inbound HRMP channels a allychain is allowed to accept. pub hrmp_max_allychain_inbound_channels: u32,
-	/// The maximum number of inbound HRMP channels a parathread is allowed to accept. pub hrmp_max_parathread_inbound_channels: u32,
+	/// The maximum number of inbound HRMP channels a allythread is allowed to accept. pub hrmp_max_allythread_inbound_channels: u32,
 	/// The maximum size of a message that could ever be put into an HRMP channel.
 	///
 	/// This parameter affects the upper bound of size of `CandidateCommitments`. pub hrmp_channel_max_message_size: u32,
 	/// The maximum number of outbound HRMP channels a allychain is allowed to open. pub hrmp_max_allychain_outbound_channels: u32,
-	/// The maximum number of outbound HRMP channels a parathread is allowed to open. pub hrmp_max_parathread_outbound_channels: u32,
+	/// The maximum number of outbound HRMP channels a allythread is allowed to open. pub hrmp_max_allythread_outbound_channels: u32,
 	/// The maximum number of outbound HRMP messages can be sent by a candidate.
 	///
 	/// This parameter affects the upper bound of size of `CandidateCommitments`.